 Alessio Valletti, Anna Anselmo contributed equally to this work.

 Electronic supplementary material

-Additional file 2:List of 1375 genes exclusively expressed in the tumor status and tissue.
+Additional file 2:.
 For each gene this table reports the tissue type (see the legend of Fig. 1), the number of ESTs from tumor libraries and their total size, the p-value calculated as described in the Method section.
 A total of 469 genes result statistically significant also after the Bonferroni correction (*) at 0.05 confidence level.
 (DOC 2 MB)

 Additional file 3:Top 10 represented GO terms among genes over-represented in tumor (T/TT) and normal (N/NN) tissues.
 For each GO term this table reports the GO identifier (GO_Id), the number of genes, the P value (P-val) and the description (GO_Description).
 Only Gene Ontology terms assigned to more than 50 human genes were considered.
 (DOC 62 KB)

 Additional file 4:Genes and splicing sites showing a normal or tumor specific expression.
 For each tissue this table reports the number of genes and splicing sites with a labeled expression pattern as described in the text (total numbers after the Bonferroni correction at the 0.05 confidence level are in the brackets) (DOC 70 KB)